pLTdwaxn/Caroushow/README.md

 ## Get started

-There is not an official release jet.
+There is not an official release yet.
 You can build the development version with npm and run it with Expo Go.

 1. Install dependencies